Neuroendocrine tumors care at Mayo Clinic

 For those with cancer that has spread to the liver, liver transplant may be an option.
 In general, liver transplant is reserved for those who have undergone surgery to remove the primary tumor and for those whose cancer hasn't spread to places other than the liver.
 Liver transplant for neuroendocrine tumors usually uses a portion of liver from a living donor.

 - Latest systemic treatments.
 People who seek care at Mayo Clinic have access to the latest treatments, including peptide receptor radionuclide therapy (PRRT) with lutetium Lu 177 dotatate (Lutathera).
 PRRT combines a drug that targets cancer cells with a small amount of a radioactive substance.
 It allows radiation to be delivered directly to the cancer cells.
+Learn more about Nuclear Medicine Therapy at Mayo Clinic.

 - Clinical trials studying cutting-edge treatments.
 You and your doctor can consider a number of clinical trials studying new treatments and new strategies for managing neuroendocrine tumors.